jwbuurlage/category-theory-programmers/doc/05_yoneda.md

 Let $\mathcal{C}$ and $\mathcal{D}$ be two categories, then we define $\mathbf{Fun}(\mathcal{C}, \mathcal{D})$ as the category that has functors $\mathcal{C} \to \mathcal{D}$ as objects, and natural transformations between these functors as arrows.
 \end{definition}

-Now, we are ready to describe the Yonedda embedding.
+Now, we are ready to describe the Yoneda embedding.
 Note that because it is a functor between *the opposite of* $\mathcal{C}$ and the category of *functors* between $\mathcal{C}$ and **Set**, it should take objects to functors, and arrows to natural transformations.
 For all objects, we have introduced a functor associated to it in the previous section; the *hom-functor*.

 \begin{figure}[H]
 \centering